Santa Ana, Taguig

-Santa Ana is one of the 28 barangays of Taguig, Metro Manila, Philippines.
-It is located in the north eastern part of the city and is bounded by the barangays of Calzada and Palingon on the north, the Bambang and Wawa on the south and the barangays of Tuktukan and Ususan on the west, and Laguna de Bay on the southeast.
-It was the old municipal center of Taguig from its establishment in 1587 during the Spanish colonization of the Philippines.
-Saint Anne is the patroness of the barangay.
+Santa Ana is one of the 38 barangays of Taguig, Philippines.
+It is one of the nine original barrios of Taguig.
+It is named after Saint Anne, who is the patroness of the barangay.

+History

+Santa Ana is the original municipal center or Poblacion of Taguig from its establishment in 1587, during the Spanish colonization of the Philippines.
+It had a total land area of 142 ha.

 Landmarks

-The Archdiocesan Shrine of St. Anne is a Roman Catholic church located in the barangay.
+The Minor Basilica and Archdiocesan Shrine of St. Anne is a Roman Catholic church located in the barangay.
 Built in 1587, it is situated next to the Taguig River and across Plaza Quezon, where the statue of Manuel L. Quezon was erected when he was still serving as the nation's President.
 The Taguig Integrated School is also located in the barangay.
 Its Gabaldon Building, which has remained standing since it was constructed from 1917 to 1928 and currently serves as the school's museum.

+Geography

+Santa Ana is bounded to the north by Tuktukan, to the east by Calzada Tipas, to the south by Laguna de Bay, and to the west by the Taguig River.